yachielab/FRACTAL/README.md

       Substitution model of RAxML for phylogenetic placement.
 Default: GTRCAT -p <String, Permissible values: ‘ML’, ‘MP’>
       Method for phylogenetic placement in each iteration cycle.
+Default: ML -P <Integer>
-Default: ML -x <Integer>
+      The rank considered for getting consensus of placement result Default: 1 -x <Integer>
       Threshold for the maximum number of retrial iterations in the subsampling process -t <Integer>
       Threshold number of input sequences to switch to direct lineage tree reconstruction in each iteration cycle.
 Default: 500
     -d <Integer>
       Maximum number of jobs permissible for distributed computing.